richiejp/rselisp/README.md

 provides a solid foundation to implement the built-ins required by a non-trivial Emacs package.

-More specifically I am currently trying to rewrite the Lisp interpreter because it is too flawed to allow the editor components to pogress nicely.
+More specifically I am currently trying to implement just enough editor features to read and write to a file, execute commands in the echo buffer (i.e. M-x) and maybe get the scratch buffer working.

 Beyond personal entertainment and education, the reasons for wanting to rewrite Emacs in Rust are pretty much the same as for any other C/C++ project